GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

 A Caps Filter behaves like a pass-through element which does nothing and only accepts media with the given Caps, effectively resolving the ambiguity.
 In this example, between `matroskademux` and `matroskamux` we added a `video/x-vp8` Caps Filter to specify that we are interested in the output pad of `matroskademux` which can produce this kind of video.

 To find out the Caps an element accepts and produces, use the `gst-inspect-1.0` tool.
 To find out the Caps contained in a particular file, use the `gst-discoverer-1.0` tool.
 To find out the Caps an element is producing for a particular pipeline, run `gst-launch-1.0` as usual, with the `–v` option to print Caps information.

-#### Examples
+### Examples

-Play a media file using `playbin` (as in [Basic tutorial 1: Hello world\!](Basic%2Btutorial%2B1%253A%2BHello%2Bworld%2521.html)):
+Play a media file using `playbin` (as in [](sdk-basic-tutorial-hello-world.md)):

 ```
 gst-launch-1.0 playbin uri=http://docs.gstreamer.com/media/sintel_trailer-480p.webm
 ```

 A fully operation playback pipeline, with audio and video (more or less the same pipeline that `playbin` will create internally):

 ```
-gst-launch-1.0 souphttpsrc location=http://docs.gstreamer.com/media/sintel_trailer-480p.webm ! matroskademux name=d ! queue ! vp8dec ! ffmpegcolorspace ! autovideosink d. ! queue ! vorbisdec ! audioconvert ! audioresample ! autoaudiosink
+gst-launch-1.0 souphttpsrc location=http://docs.gstreamer.com/media/sintel_trailer-480p.webm ! matroskademux name=d ! queue ! vp8dec ! videoconvert ! autovideosink d. ! queue ! vorbisdec ! audioconvert ! audioresample ! autoaudiosink
 ```

 A transcoding pipeline, which opens the webm container and decodes both streams (via uridecodebin), then re-encodes the audio and video branches with a different codec, and puts them back together in an Ogg container (just for the sake of